matthew-brett/barts-setup/barts_setup.md

 * Plug extension cord into socket at the aisle end of the front pew.
 * Turn on the socket, confirm the extension block has power lights on.

+### Extra network setup if WIRED network

+If a Eero NODE is not already plugged in to the power extension block under the front pew, go find one, unplug it, and plug it into to our power extension block.
+Wait for the light on the NODE to stop flashing, at which point it is connected to the Mesh network.

 ### Projector

 * Put projector on table.